julienLombard/blog-mvc/README.md

 cd <directory>
 ```

-Then, enter the command `composer install` in your command console.
+Then, enter the command `composer install`.

 ```
 composer install